 PPKM's Education Series for 2017 continued with a one-day seminar for 29 participants who were eager for some advice to their tenancy problems.
-Amongst other topics, our well experienced solicitor Dato Joshua Kevin spoke on rental

-Security & Safety Training, 3-4 October

-Participants came from all over, including East Malaysia, and had a fruitful time learning about various aspects of security in shopping malls.
+Amongst other topics, our well experienced solicitor Dato Joshua Kevin spoke on rental recovery, strata property issues and shared case studies.
+Security & Safety Training, 3-4 October Participants came from all over, including East Malaysia, and had a fruitful time learning about various aspects of security in shopping malls.
 The new speakers on board provided a fresh perspective to the standard curriculum and the class proved to be responsive during the questions and answer sessions.